AG-Philipsen/cl2qcd/CONTRIBUTING.md

 * It checks that git user name and the git email are set and reasonable.
    * The user name should contain only capitalised words with alphabetic characters, i.e. [[A-Za-z]](https://en.wikipedia.org/wiki/Regular_expression#Character_classes).
    * The email should be a valid one, preferably an institutional one.
+* It checks the user and committer identities and ask for confirmation in case they are not present in history.
 * It checks the branch name on which the commit is being done.
 * It prevents non-ASCII characters in filenames.
 * It makes the whitespace git check.